JetBrains/ring-ui/blocks/font-icon/font-icon.md

 In 8 simple steps:

-1. Use font-icon.json to restore session at http://icomoon.io/app/
+1. Use font-icon.json to restore projects at http://icomoon.io/app/#/projects

 2. Edit icon set there

-3. Save session to font-icon.json and download icons archive
+3. Save projects to font-icon.json and download icons archive

-4. Replace font files with files from `archive/fonts`
+4. Replace font files with files from `font-icon.zip/fonts`

-5. Update `:before` rules in `_font-icon.scss` with rules from `archive/styles.css`
+5. Update `:before` rules in `_font-icon.scss` with rules from `font-icon.zip/styles.css`

 6. Edit sprite config in `font-icon.phantomjs.coffee` and render sprite using `grunt sprite`